There are any number of things you can do with a cotton swab, but now one of them is potentially save a life.

 Unfortunately, the national registry of tissue types is running low on Jewish registrants.
 That’s because the large number of Jewish people recruited in the 1990s (on behalf of Sue Harris), are now too old to be donors.
 We need to recruit new potential donors.

-Giving a saliva sample takes just a few seconds, but could mean you can give someone decades of life.
+Giving a saliva sample only takes a minute, but could mean you can give someone decades of life.
 Be a lifesaver.

 Find out on this website more about becoming a donor.
 And if you want to support the trust’s work in other ways, go here.